chriscarnold/uk-property-finder/README.md

 # uk-property-finder
-A node.js application that automates looking for new properties on the market on multiple agents
+A node.js application that automates looking for new properties on the market on multiple UK letting agents